Richard Bateman (botanist)

 Richard Mark Bateman (born 27 May 1958) is a British botanist and paleobotanist.
 He was awarded the Bicentenary Medal of the Linnean Society in 1994.
 He was awarded a DSc from University of London in 2001 for his work on plant phylogenetics and evolution, palaeobotany and palaeoenvironments.

 Richard Bateman gained a BSc in Geology in 1981 from Birkbeck, University of London and earned a doctorate in Paleobiology at University of London in 1985.
-From 1988-1991 he was in the Department of Paleobiology at the Smithsonian Institution.
-From 1991-1994 he was a Senior Postdoctoral Research Fellow at University of Oxford.
-He was Principal Scientific Officer at Royal Botanic Garden Edinburgh from 1994-1996, then Head of Science at Royal Botanic Garden Edinburgh from 1996-1999.
-He served as Keeper of Botany (i.e. Head of the Botany Department) at the Natural History Museum from 1999-2004, and was an Individual Merit researcher there from 2004-2006.
-He was Head of Policy for Biosciences Federation from 2006-2007.
-He is currently an Honorary Research Fellow at Royal Botanic Gardens Kew.
+From 1988 to 1991 he was employed a Postdoctoral Researcher in the Department of Paleobiology at the Smithsonian Institution.
+From 1991 to 1994 he was a Senior Postdoctoral Research Fellow at the University of Oxford.
+He was Principal Scientific Officer at the Royal Botanic Garden Edinburgh from 1994 to 1996, then Head of Science at Royal Botanic Garden Edinburgh from 1996 to 1999.
+He served as Keeper of Botany (Head of the Botany Department) at the Natural History Museum from 1999 to 2004, and was an Individual Merit Researcher there from 2004 to 2006.
+He was Head of Policy for the Biosciences Federation from 2006 to 2007.
+He is currently an Honorary Research Fellow at the Royal Botanic Gardens Kew.

 He has over 300 publications which extend from evolutionary-developmental genetics and evolutionary theory through speciation and phylogenetics of orchids to anatomical palaeobotany.

 He is married to the Botanist Paula Rudall.